-Particular words that remain within a limited framework of religion reinforce the idea that the occupation is in reality a fight between Jewish people and Muslims.
+Particular words that remain within a limited framework of religion reinforce the idea that the occupation is simply a fight between Jews and Muslims.
 The disproportionate focus on particular cities like Jerusalem and Hebron, for example, as the root cause of the conflict stresses the idea further.
+Similarly, Palestinian resistance movements are framed as Islamic armed groups rather than as national liberation organisations.
 This omits the very nature of the issue, which is political, and reinforces stereotypes about religious groups and their propensity for violence.

-Additionally the inaccurate narrative is dangerous on many other grounds:
+Additionally, the inaccurate narrative is dangerous on many other grounds:

-- It depicts all Palestinians as Muslims, and generally homogenises both Jewish and Muslim people. - It gives the impression that the issue is intractable.
+- It depicts all Palestinians as Muslims and generally homogenises both Jewish and Muslim people. - It gives the impression that the issue is intractable. - It facilitates the weaponisation of false accusations of antisemitism as a smear against Palestinians and their allies.